For Pride month, a fascinating look at the art and history of gay Carnival

 Another part is devoted to the memory of several defunct gay krewes, such as the Krewe of Celestial Knights, whose 1977 ball invitation was drawn by celebrated artist George Dureau.

-An elaborate 1980 costume from the Krewe of Apollo’s “Olympus” ball is the oldest in the collection, while nearby an elaborate flowered ensemble has the distinction of having been worn by a bona fide gay celebrity: New Orleans native and drag superstar Bianca del Rio, when she reigned as Queen of Satyricon in 2004.
-Also featured are a few tantalizing examples of ephemera from the only lesbian krewe on record: the Krewe of Ishtar, which was active from 1981-86.

-From a high point in 1984 and 1985 when 13 gay krewes held Carnival balls, the rest of the decade would witness the decimation of its participants by the AIDS epidemic to the point where only four gay krewes remained by 1990.
+From a high point in 1984 and 1985 when 13 gay krewes held Carnival balls, the rest of the decade would witness the AIDS epidemic impact the community to the point where only four gay krewes remained by 1990.

 But it’s significant, says Phillips, that all four of those krewes are still active today — and have been joined in recent years by a new generation, including the Krewe of Narcissus.